 These changes may also impact the Prev and Next fields.
 In that case, the application may have to close some Chain Records, open new ones and rebuild the chain structure.

 Because of the non-atomic nature of some chain updates, whether you’ve chosen to open a chain dynamically or statically, your application may have to face the temporary situation of a corrupted chain.
 However, this should not happen often and is more likely when markets are closed.

-The RRDS (Real-Time Distribution Servers) are highly efficient platforms that bring you excellent performance when consuming real-time financial data.
+The RTDS (Real-Time Distribution System) is a highly efficient platform that brings you excellent performance when consuming real-time financial data.
 The asynchronous and multithreaded nature of their APIs plays a role in this performance.
 They allow you to request a number of instruments in parallel and to get the results at high throughput and with very low latency.

 When you open a chain, it’s just natural to expect the same kind of performance, especially for this kind of instrument that does not update often.
 Unfortunately, chains may not bring you the excellent performance you are used to.
 This is inherent to the chain data structure itself.
 Indeed, as chain elements are requested sequentially, your application must wait for the refresh of each individual Chain Record before it can request the next.
 For big chains, this results in a long delay between the time the first Chain Record is requested and when the last is received.
 As an example, on my laptop the 0#UNIVERSE.PK chain that contains almost 17500 elements takes more than a minute to open.